SCCapstone/Kanye-West-Fan-Club/README.md

 For testing login you can use Test as the username and Test as the password.
 They are case sensitive so if you input lowercase it will not work.

+For testing search feature you can use "Liquid Goose" "NA1".

 ## Testing Technology

 ## Running Tests